eutops/ipwcch/inst/simulations/benchmark.md

 - Below is a demonstration of how to analyze a full cohort, the subcohort of the case-cohort or the full case-cohort using existing packages. <br>
-- ipwCC only has helper functions for displaying analysis results. <br>
+- ipwcch only has helper functions for displaying analysis results. <br>

 ### Example analyses